steelwheels/Canary/Document/CanaryObjectNotation.md

     }
 %}
 ````
-The return value is passed into the property of the owner component.
+The return value is passed into the property.

 ## Related Links
 * *Canary Command Line Parameter Notation*: The [Canary Command Line Parameter Notation](https://github.com/steelwheels/Canary/blob/master/Document/CanaryParameter.md) defines notations to present parameters for command line tools.
 The text format for the parameter notation uses this notation.